zgilkerson/azure-pipelines-agent/docs/design/byos.md

 1. Customer wants to run several consecutive jobs on an agent to take advantage of incremental source and machine-level package caches.
 They want to specify minimum and maximum # of agents associated with time ranges or # of builds, but reuse agents within that span.
 This can save money by not running unnecessary VMs overnight when there's no load.
-It can also increase reliability: we're aware of customers who need to blow away agents once every N builds because the accumulated "detritus" makes subsequent builds flaky.
+It can also increase reliability: we're aware of customers who need to blow away agents once every N builds (or after certain kinds of tests) because the accumulated "detritus" makes subsequent builds flaky.
 3. Customer wants to run additional configuration or cache warmup before an agent beings accepting jobs.
 As additional agents are spun up, the customer has an opportunity to run a prep script that doesn't impact "pipeline runtime".
 This is akin to the hosted pool's provisioner script.